Finding the Right Size Generator for Your Needs

 Adding Up Your Power Needs

 Create a simple chart with two columns: 'Running Watts' and 'Starting Watts'.
 Write down every device you plan to use and fill in both numbers.
 Add up all the running watts to get your base power needs.
 Then look at the starting watts and pick the highest single number.
 Add that highest starting wattage to your running total.
 This final number is what your generator needs to handle.
 Don't forget essential items like phone chargers, lights, and medical equipment, if needed.
+For larger projects like new construction electrical service, this same process applies—contractors will often calculate total wattage demands before deciding what type of generator or electrical setup is required.

 Why Starting Power Matters